gmosx/appengine-blog-example/README.md

 Setup
 -----

-This is a special prepackaged version of the application that includes all required packages in root/WEB-INF/packages:
+This is a special prepackaged version of the application that includes all required packages:

 * jack-lib
 * nitro-lib
 * appengine
 * normal-template
+* ringojs

 However, you have to download the [Google App Engine Java SDK](http://code.google.com/appengine/downloads.html).
 Make sure that the SDK bin directory is in path.